 A student must take at least 12 credit hours per semester to be considered a full-time undergraduate student.
 The maximum credit hours that an undergraduate student can take per semester (including terms) is 21 credit hours.
 A full-time master level student must take at least 9 credit hours per semester.
 The maximum credit hours that a master level student can take per semester (including terms) is 18 credit hours.
 A full-time doctoral student must take at least 9 credit hours per semester.
-The maximum credit hours take at least 9 credit hours at a doctoral student can take per semester (including terms) is 12 credit hours.
+The maximum credit hours take at least 9 credit hours.
+A full-time doctoral student must take at least 9 credit hours per semester.
+The maximum credit hours that a doctoral student can take per semester (including terms) is 12 credit hours.
 A semester load of more than the maximum credit hours of each program requires permission from the Academic Dean.